GearHost/Docs/docs/test-your-site-before-switching-dns.md

 # How Can You Test Your Site Before Switching DNS
 ## Preview URL Method
 We provide you with an access domain name for every application in your control panel.
-This access name is composed by your application name and gear.host (example: myapplication.gear.host)
+This access name is composed by your application name and gearhostpreview.com (example: myapplication.gearhostpreview.com)

 To find your access domain